helix-editor/helix/book/src/remapping.md

 t = ":run-shell-command cargo test"
 ```

+## Info box ordering

+Order of keybindings in config is preserved when displaying the respective info
+boxes.
+User defined keybindings take precedence over the built-in bindings,
+meaning that they are shown first.

 ## Special keys and modifiers

 Ctrl, Shift and Alt modifiers are encoded respectively with the prefixes